 A Linux system has two SATA disks: /dev/sda (250GB) and /dev/sdb (500GB).
 The administrator wants to create a logical volume group named 'vgdata' using partitions on both disks, then create a 600GB logical volume named 'lvdata' for a database.
 Which sequence of commands should be used?

-Explanation: Option C is correct because it follows the proper LVM sequence: first create physical volumes (PVs) on the partitions /dev/sdb1 and /dev/sdc1 using pvcreate, then create the volume group 'vgdata' from those PVs using vgcreate, and finally create the logical volume 'lvdata' with a size of 600GB using lvcreate.
+Explanation: It follows the proper LVM sequence: first create physical volumes (PVs) on partitions /dev/sda1 and /dev/sdb1 (the partitions on the two disks given in the scenario), then create the volume group 'vgdata' from those PVs using vgcreate, and finally create the logical volume 'lvdata' with a size of 600GB using lvcreate.
 This order ensures that the PVs exist before the VG is created, and the VG exists before the LV is created.
+Only option C uses the correct device names that match the system's disks (/dev/sda and /dev/sdb).

 +15 more Devices, Filesystems and FHS questions available